 The consumer-citizen lives in a multi-connected way thanks to a plethora of technological devices that are evolving at the speed of sound and opening up a range of possibilities for market research.
 They receive constant communication of a personal and corporate origin from multiple devices.
 Their decision-making and personal actions are impregnated by a multifactorial array of information that market research experts must take into account.

-Each social individual is currently active in multiple conversations mapping, in real time, their consumption behaviour.
-This forces us to fine-tune the “tool box” (methodologies and evaluation instruments) so that they can be useful components in corporate decision-making for improving manufacturers’ performance: the traditional division between qualitative and quantitative research formulas is increasingly blurred in favour of a holistic approach to market research where real-time online and offline research is practically mandatory.
-It’s necessary to activate behavioural, cognitive, semantic etc. evaluation processes, both through the new data oceans with their analysis tools and ethnographic market approaches in search of new niches and accurate consumer insights.
+Each social individual is currently active in multiple conversations, mapping in real time their consumption behaviour.
+This forces us to fine-tune the “tool box” (methodologies and evaluation instruments) so that they can be useful components in corporate decision-making for improving businesses’ performance: the traditional division between qualitative and quantitative research formulas is increasingly blurred in favour of a holistic approach to market research where real-time online and offline research is practically mandatory.
+It’s necessary to activate behavioural, cognitive and semantic evaluation processes, both through the new data oceans with their analysis tools and ethnographic market approaches in search of new niches and accurate consumer insights.

 In this sense, it’s important for international brands to carry out global market research in a rigorous way, with teams of consultants and branding experts in each market.
 Global projects’ excellence must be based on the merging of local and international experts.

 Large, medium or small advertisers and manufacturers competing in this intense and extensive 21st century market are highly demanding in terms of time and costs; and this is why researchers, who for the time being can’t be replaced by mathematical algorithms (someone always has to design and interpret the algorithm), have to work with the utmost focus and efficiency in their processes and be willing to co-create with their clients and consumers themselves, if their objective really is to innovate in all their areas: product innovation, packaging innovation, innovation in communication, innovation in online platforms, innovation in target segmentation.